-Chimney stacks There are brick built chimney stacks pertaining to the subjects.
-The chimney stacks are finished with render.
+Chimney stacks The chimney stacks are of pointed stone construction.
 Visually inspected with the aid of binoculars where appropriate.

-The roof is pitched and clad with tiles.
-Access to the roof void was gained by an access stair within the bedroom.
-The main roof void has been floored and lined and as such no comment can be made on the condition of the underside of the roof.
-A section of attic space was available for inspection over the bathroom.
-The roof over the kitchen is flat and clad with felt or similar materials.
+Roofing including roof space The main roof is of pitched timber frame design and clad with slates.
+The roof over the rear extension is of flat felt design.
+No access to any roof void areas was obtained, with any hatches identified screwed or painted shut at the time of inspection.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Rainwater fittings Pvc type.
+Rainwater fittings Rainwater fittings are generally formed in PVC.
 Visually inspected with the aid of binoculars where appropriate.

-Main walls The main walls are assumed to be of solid stone construction and solid brick construction with rendered finishes.
+Main walls The main walls are of traditional solid stone construction, rendered externally and painted.
+The walls of the rear extension appear to be of solid block/brick construction and are rendered externally.
 Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.